google/pasta/README.md

 # pasta: **P**ython **AST** **A**ugmentation

-*This is still a work-in-progress; there is much more to do.*
+*This is still a work-in-progress; there is much more to do.
+Existing functionality may not be perfect.*

 ## Mission
 Enable python source code refactoring through modifying the AST.